 What did it mean?

-I shared the experience with Natural Dog Training followers and Lee Charles Kelly offered that 'our dogs tend to chew the things that we are ambivalent towards'.
+I shared the experience with my Natural Dog Training friends and Lee Charles Kelly offered that 'our dogs tend to chew the things that we are ambivalent towards'.

 I checked out the meaning of 'ambivalent' :